USEPA/workshops/lessons/02_r_basics.md

 install.packages("dplyr")

 #You can also put more than one in like
-install.packages(c("quickmapr","formatR"))
+install.packages(c("quickmapr", "formatR"))
 ```

 Now a couple of words of warning for library locations on EPA windows machines.
-If R was installed correctly, your library should reside in something like `C:/Program Files/R/R-3.5.1/library`.
-If you type `.libPaths()` and get a vastly different result (e.g. `Blah\Blah\Net MyDocuments\BLah`), then you are going to have some problems.
-We can fix this by adding a file, `Renviron.site` to `C:\Program Files\R\R-3.5.1\etc`.
+If R was installed correctly, your library should reside in something like `C:/Program Files/R/R-3.6.1/library`.
+If you type `.libPaths()` and get a vastly different result (e.g. `Blah\Blah\Net MyDocuments\Blah`), then you are going to have some problems.
+We can fix this by adding a file, `Renviron.site` to `C:\Program Files\R\R-3.6.1\etc`.
 That file should have the following lines in it

 ```
 HOME=C:/Program Files/R/R-3.5.1